CRamsan/CoreProject/README.md

 # Project Repo

-This is the mono-repo that holds all the code for all my projects.
+This is the mono-repo that holds all the code for several projects.
 The reason for going with a mono-repo was to make code-sharing easier and reducing maintenance cost.

 ## Current Projects
  - [Auraxis Control Center](auraxiscontrolcenter/)